NCAR/comp-utilities/README.md

 ![Log browser](src/log-browser.png "Log browser")

 The log browser can filter the output log messages by severity.
-This allows jobs to be run with a verbose logging setting (DEBUG), but to display only a more restrictive set of messages chosen later.
+This allows jobs to be run with a verbose logging setting (such as DEBUG), but to display only a more restrictive set of messages chosen later.

 The log browser updates its content automatically, so it can be used to monitor currently running jobs.